lnscl/SM/README.md

 - 9013_9047_accuvol.txt: accumulated inflow volumes since the beginning of the season, combining data from two measurement stations (9013 - Graus and 9047 - Capella).
 - percentiles_9013_9047_accuvol: percentiles for the accumulated inflow volumes
 - SFprediction_ARIMA_v3.csv: bias corrected seasonal forecast data (method described in section 2.2 of the paper).

+The subfolder seasonal forecast contains seasonal forecast data (raw and bias corrected) sampled to the catchment.